Scalp Cooling (Scalp Hypothermia)

 Does scalp cooling work?

-Although scalp cooling has been used for over 30 years, the newer systems being used still need more testing and research to find out how well they work.
-Most studies have found that scalp cooling prevents significant hair loss on the head in about 40-50% of people.
-This means that about half of the people using scalp cooling kept at least 50% of their hair.
-These systems seem to work best for patients who receive taxane chemotherapy medications.
+Scalp cooling has been used for over 30 years but, the newer scalp cooling systems are still being studied.
+Most studies have found that scalp cooling prevents significant hair loss on the head in about 40 to 50 out of 100 people.
+This means that about half of the people using scalp cooling kept at least half of their hair.
+These systems seem to work best for patients who have taxane chemotherapy medications.

 Scalp cooling does not stop hair loss in other areas, such as eyebrows, eyelashes, and in other areas of the body.

-American Cancer Society.
+American Cancer Society (2022).
 Cooling Caps (Scalp Hypothermia) to Reduce Hair Loss.
-(2020).
-Retrieved from oncoluhttps://www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects/hair-loss/cold-caps.html

 M.Martin et al. Persistent major alopecia following adjuvant docetaxel for breast cancer: incidence, characteristics, and prevention with scalp cooling.
 Breast Cancer Research and Treatment (2018) 171:627-634.